SamsRepos/StockRequester/README.md

 StockRequester is a web-based application that simplifies the process of requesting and managing stock transfers between different locations or branches of your organisation.

+## Getting Started

+Visit [StockRequester.com](https://stockrequester.com) to create your free account and start simplifying your inventory management today.

 ## Technologies

 - ASP.NET (MVC)